 editEdit

-Changed diagrams again, this time switching them to png instead of SVG.
+Changed diagrams again, this time switching them to PNG instead of SVG.
 Size-wise they’re small and fare better when embedded in feeds like RSS and ATOM.

 1. The documentation states that any value that can resolve the __index metamethod works.
 This means userdata (C objects) can also act as a metatable. ↩︎